Chapter 7 Statistics

 A casino makes money in games like roulette by taking in a large number of independent small bets.
 These bets have a small house advantage, so their expected benefit to the casino is positive.
 The casino makes money on some bets and loses money on others, but the LLN ensures that a casino is almost certain to have more profits than losses if it takes enough bets.

 Gambling is often considered a glamorous but shady business and insurance is often considered a boring but respectable business, but in many ways they are the same business.
 An insurance company operates just like a casino.
 Each of us faces a small risk of a catastrophic cost: a house that burns down, a car accident leading to serious injury, etc. Insurance companies collect a little bit of money from each of us, and pay out a lot of money to the small number of people who have claims.
-Although the context is quite different, the underlying economics are identical to those of a casino: the insurance company prices its products so that its revenues exceed its expected payout, and takes on a large number of independent risks to ensure that its revenues exceed its actual payout.
+In other words, you are betting your car insurance company that you will have an acccident, you are betting your health insurance company that you will need medical care, and you are betting your life insurance company that you will die.

 Sometimes insurance companies do lose money, and even go bankrupt.
 The usual cause of this is a big systemic event like a natural disaster, pandemic or financial crisis that affects everyone.
 Here the independence needed for the LLN does not apply, and an insurance company can take losses that substantially exceed its gains.
 For example, several insurance companies in Florida went bankrupt in 2022 as a result of property damage claims from Hurricane Ian.

 Casinos can also face non-independent risks, for example in sports betting where many players are betting on the same outcome.
-Casinos typically address this by using different betting rules: rather than promising a fixed payout to winners, they take a fixed percentage (sometimes called the “vigorish” or “vig”) of the total amount bet, and pay the rest out to the winners.
+Casinos typically address this by using different betting rules: rather than promising a fixed payout to winners, they keep a fixed percentage (sometimes called the “vigorish” or “vig”) of the total amount bet, and pay the rest out to the winners.

 7.5.2 Consistent estimation